telerik/document-processing-docs/libraries/radwordsprocessing/model/imageinline.md

     * __IsVerticallyFlipped__: Specifies whether the image is vertically flipped.
     * __RotationAngle__: Specifies the rotation angle of the image.
 	* __LockAspectRatio__: Determines whether the aspect ratio between the width and the height of the image will be preserved.
+    * __Link__: Specifies the link that would be opened when the image is clicked.
+The property is of type string, currently it works with the docx format only.

 ## Working with Image Size